James E. Fitzsimmons

-James Edward "Sunny Jim" Fitzsimmons (July 23, 1874 – March 11, 1966) was a Thoroughbred racehorse trainer.
+James Edward "Sunny Jim" Fitzsimmons (July 23, 1874 – March 11, 1966) was an American Thoroughbred racehorse trainer.

 Early life

 Fitzsimmons was born in Sheepshead Bay, Brooklyn in 1874.
 In 1877, the Sheepshead Bay Race Track was built, encircling his house, which remained in the infield of the track.
 Fitzsimmons began his career in 1885 working at the racetrack as a stable boy, dishwasher, exercise boy, reinsman, and jockey.
 After nearly ten unsuccessful years as a jockey, he became too heavy for the job and became a trainer.
 He went on to have one of the most successful careers in racing history, spanning seventy years from 1894 to 1963 with 2,275 race wins.

 Professional career

 Known as both "Sunny Jim" and as "Mr. Fitz", he trained three Kentucky Derby winners, four Preakness Stakes winners, and six Belmont Stakes winners.
 Included were two U.S. Triple Crown champions: Gallant Fox in 1930 and his son Omaha in 1935.
 Fitzsimmons's total of thirteen Classic wins was broken by D. Wayne Lukas in 2013.
 Five times, Fitzsimmons was the season's top money-winning trainer.
 He also trained Hard Tack and his famous son, Seabiscuit.

 In 1923, Fitzsimmons took over training at Belair Stud.
 Following the 1955 death of William Woodward, Jr., Belair's owner, Fitzsimmons continued to train for the Wheatley Stable, where he conditioned Preakness winner and 1957 American Horse of the Year Bold Ruler, who sired Secretariat.